BMDSoftware/MMIR/README.md

-		    "f_mov": Image in BGR with the features find it in the moving image, "f_fix": Image in BGR with the features find it in the fixing image, "lineMatch": Image in BGR with the line matches, "messages": string characters with the error information (in case the execution was not correct) }
+		    "f_mov": Image in BGR with the features find it in the moving image, "f_fix": Image in BGR with the features find it in the fixing image, "lineMatch": Image in BGR with the line matches, "messages": string characters with the error information (in case the execution was not correct).
+		    }

 		return results